GForceIndustries/mikrotik-cloudflare-ips/README.md

 ## Usage

 Create a script to download **cloudflare-ips-v4.rsc** and **cloudflare-ips-v6.rsc**, remove any existing entries in the **cloudflare-ips-ipv4** and **cloudflare-ips-ipv6** address lists, and import the new address lists.
 Then, create a schedule to run the script at an appropriate time for your environment.
 You can either configure these manually, or download and import **cloudflare-ips-setup.rsc** to create them automatically.
 Read on for a sample script and schedule if you want to configure these manually.
+If you create the script and schedule manually, they require **ftp**, **read**, **write** and **test** permissions.

 ### Sample Script